OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/fullStack/README.md

 ### Prerequisites

-1. An existing OpenAM 12 server running in an environment that OpenIDM can access via REST.
+1. An existing OpenAM 14 server running in an environment that OpenIDM can access via REST.
+Refer to the following [OpenIDM Samples Guide chapter](https://backstage.forgerock.com/docs/openidm/5/samples-guide#chap-integrated-sample) for guidance on how to prepare OpenAM 14 with OpenID Connect.

+Chapter 11 of the OpenIDM Samples Guide outlines how to install and configure OpenAM for integration via OpenID Connect with OpenIDM. http://abondance-uk.internal.forgerock.com/public/openidm-docs/701/target/docbkx/bootstrap/samples-guide/#chap-integrated-sample

 2. An OpenDJ installation which OpenAM has been configured to use as the user store.
 This OpenDJ server needs to be directly accessible to OpenIDM via a standard LDAP port.
 If you wish to enable livesync monitoring, be sure that OpenDJ has been installed with the Topology Option "This server will be part of a replication topology" enabled.